LePa-YU/ValidityChecker/README.md

 3. Quit the program (type: quit or q)

 The checks performed by the validity checker are:
-1. Check headers for spelling mistakes, missing headers
-2. Check if a field is empty within the csv.
+1. Check if a field is empty within the csv.
 Will give an error if the field is mandatory.
 Will give a warning if the field is empty but not mandatory.
-3. Check if the requires field has a value and makes sure that that value is backwards complicit with the isRequiredBy value within the ID it points to.
+2. Check if the requires field has a value and makes sure that that value is backwards complicit with the isRequiredBy value within the ID it points to.
 E.g. ID 11 requires points to IDs 21 and 197.
 IDs 21 and 197 have a isRequiredBy value of 11.
 Will add an error if an ID is missing.

 TBD:
 - Test cases